jeet1248/CS_203_Assignment_3/README.md

   We annotated the Computer Vision (CV) dataset with labels indicating whether or not the images contained trucks (Truck, No Truck).

 #### Annotation Process:
-- Each of the member annotated 20 data points from POS and CV datasets and thus 40 data points in total.
+- Each member annotated 20 data points from POS and CV datasets, and thus, in total, 40 data points.
-- For CV dataset, we also took help from Team 4 member Anuj Joshi (23110033) for labeling 20 data points thus 60 data points for CV     labeling task.
+- For the CV dataset, we also took help from Team 4 member Anuj Joshi (23110033) for labelling 20 data points, thus 60 data points for the CV labelling task.

 ---